Jargon Buster & Game Terms! [Empires and Puzzles]

 BBS – Be Back Soon.

 Bn3 – A reference used to identify the upper limit for players when hitting Titans.
-This is designed to afford all members of the alliance the opportunity to obtain decent (B-grade) loot.
+This is designed to afford all members of an alliance the opportunity to obtain decent (B-grade) loot.

-Buff – A Buff is an in-game improvement, normally granted by a Hero through the use of their Special skill.
-The term ‘Buff’, can also relate to when the Game developers increase the skills, or stats, of a Hero.
+Buff – A Buff is an in-game improvement, normally granted by a Hero through the use of their Special Skill.
+The term ‘Buff’ can also refer to when the game developers improve the skills or stats of a Hero.

 BRB – Be Right Back.